-As staff and faculty are phased back to campus on a limited basis, the Safe Return to Campus Task Force has developed the following guidelines, which have been approved by the Senior Leadership Team.
+The Safe Return to Campus Task Force has developed the following return-to-work guidelines, which have been approved by the Senior Leadership Team.

 These guidelines are designed to help us all work together to achieve the goals of de-densifying the campuses, mitigating risks by continuing to have as many people work remotely as possible, and encouraging employees to follow safe health practices while on campus.
 Implementation of these processes will continue to be based on business needs.